If you’re wondering what to serve with your ham sandwiches, you’ve come to the right place.

 Spicy deviled eggs

 Planning to serve your ham sandwiches at a picnic?
-Complete the spread with these delicious deviled eggs!
+Complete the spread with these delicious deviled eggs (and find out what else to pair with deviled eggs here)!

 This recipe starts like your basic deviled eggs, but adding cayenne pepper and Sriracha to the filling gives it a pleasantly fiery kick.